 Migrant Worker Voices Need to be Heard at Committee Hearings: Resources to Make a Difference

-Starting this week, the Standing Committee on Finance and Economic Affairs will be hearing oral presentations on the Fair Workplaces, Better Jobs Act (or Bill 148).
-It is vital for migrant workers, advocates and allies to vocalize how this bill will impact migrant workers in Ontario.
-If you have signed up to depute, please read our blog and our written submission for facts and analysis about the impacts of the changes for migrant workers.
+It is vital for migrant workers, advocates and allies to support Bill 148 and highlight how it will impact migrant workers in Ontario.
+At the same time, migrant workers need far more significant changes to ensure decent work.
+Read our blog and our written submission for facts and analysis about the impacts of the changes for migrant workers.

 The importance of this bill for migrant workers is:

 - an increase to the minimum wage could lift migrant workers out of poverty;

 - ten personal emergency leaves (two paid) will mean that migrant workers can take sick days or emergency leaves without fear of losing their jobs;

 - equal pay for equal work (which will benefit seasonal workers).

 While more changes are always needed to protect migrant workers around better enforcement, their ability to collectively bargain and more paid emergency leaves, we can support the immediate progressive changes and still mobilize to improve them.
 But we also need to push back against the backlash, which has been intensifying.

 Write a Letter to the Editor

 Its important for everyday people to give their opinion on the upcoming changes.
 Short, personal stories often make the best impact.
 You can respond to a story directly or give an anecdote to why support the changes to Bill 148.
 Here is an example if you need some inspiration: